AKSW/2024.d2r2.aksw.org/docs/index.md

 ## Latest News

+!!! info "2024-02-27 - Deadline extension"

+    We extended the deadline for workshop submissions to 2024-03-22.

 !!! info "2024-02-13 - Date Fixed"

     The ESWC2024 workshops chairs just confirmed our workshop day via e-mail.
 The D2R2‘24 workshop will take place on 2024-05-27 (Monday).